 Fort Sumter and Fort Moultrie National Historical Park incorporates several sites around Charleston Harbor, which tell the unique stories of the people and places that shaped the United States of America.

 Confederate forces fired the first shots of the Civil War upon Federal troops at Fort Sumter at 4:30 a.m. on April 12, 1861.
 The roots of that conflict are buried deep within the stories of the development of the United States.
 Fort Sumter would continue to serve as the focal point in Charleston throughout the Civil War.

-The Fort Sumter Visitor Education Center at Liberty Square sits on the site of Gadsden's Wharf, where hundreds of thousands of enslaved Africans were brought into the United States.
-Today the site interprets the causes and catalysis of the Civil War and the results of that war on the nation.
+The Fort Sumter Visitor Education Center at Liberty Square sits on the site of Gadsden's Wharf, where thousands of enslaved Africans were brought into the United States.
+Today the site interprets the causes and catalysis of the Civil War.